This Isn’t Really About Roads.

 Public lands belong to all of us.

-By rolling back the Roadless Rule, the Forest Service is removing protections from 6.4 million acres in Montana (and almost 60 million nationally).
+By rolling back the 2001 Roadless Area Conservation Rule, the Forest Service is removing protections from 6.4 million acres in Montana (and almost 60 million nationally).
 These are the places we go every weekend.
 They’re where we hike, camp, hunt, fish, and ride.
 They give us clean drinking water.
 They support our families, communities, and jobs.

 You know these areas: The Swan Range, the heart of the Crazy Mountains, the Beartooth and Bitterroot fronts, and millions more acres across the state.